citrix/citrix-daas-rest-go/citrixorchestration/docs/HypervisorsAPIsDAAS.md

 )

 func main() {
-    nameOrId := "nameOrId_example" // string | Name or ID of the hypervisor containing the resource pool. poolId := "poolId_example" // string | Name or ID of the resource pool to test. citrixCustomerId := "citrixCustomerId_example" // string | Citrix Cloud Customer ID. citrixInstanceId := "citrixInstanceId_example" // string | Citrix Cloud Instance (Site) ID.
+    citrixCustomerId := "CitrixOnPremises" // string | Citrix Customer ID.
+Default is 'CitrixOnPremises' citrixInstanceId := "citrixInstanceId_example" // string | Citrix Instance (Site) ID.
-    userAgent := "Mozilla/5.0" // string | User Agent type of the request.
+    nameOrId := "nameOrId_example" // string | Name or ID of the hypervisor containing the resource pool. poolId := "poolId_example" // string | Name or ID of the resource pool to test. userAgent := "Mozilla/5.0" // string | User Agent type of the request. (optional) authorization := "authorization_example" // string | Citrix authorization header: CWSAuth Bearer={token} (optional)
-    async := true // bool | If `true`, the tests will run as a background task.
+    citrixTransactionId := "citrixTransactionId_example" // string | Transaction ID that will be used to track this request.
+If not provided, a new GUID will be generated and returned. (optional) accept := "application/json" // string | Must accept application/json. (optional) citrixLocale := "en-US" // string | Locale of the request. (optional) async := true // bool | If `true`, the tests will run as a background task.
 This is recommended as the tests may take some time to run, and if it exceeds 90 seconds the request may time out.
 The task will have JobType TestHypervisorResourcePool.
 When the task is complete it will redirect to GetJobResults.
-The job's Parameters will contain properties:  * _Id_ - ID of the resource pool being tested, * _Name_ - Name of the resource pool being tested. (optional) (default to false) authorization := "authorization_example" // string | Citrix Cloud authorization header: CWSAuth Bearer={token} (optional) citrixTransactionId := "citrixTransactionId_example" // string | Transaction ID that will be used to track this request.
-If not provided, a new GUID will be generated and returned. (optional) xActionName := "xActionName_example" // string | Orchestration Action Name (optional) accept := "application/json" // string | Must accept application/json. (optional) citrixLocale := "en-US" // string | Locale of the request. (optional)
+The job's Parameters will contain properties:  * _Id_ - ID of the resource pool being tested, * _Name_ - Name of the resource pool being tested. (optional) (default to false)

     configuration := openapiclient.NewConfiguration()
     apiClient := openapiclient.NewAPIClient(configuration)
-    resp, r, err := apiClient.HypervisorsAPIsDAAS.HypervisorsTestHypervisorResourcePool(context.Background(), nameOrId, poolId).CitrixCustomerId(citrixCustomerId).CitrixInstanceId(citrixInstanceId).UserAgent(userAgent).Async(async).Authorization(authorization).CitrixTransactionId(citrixTransactionId).XActionName(xActionName).Accept(accept).CitrixLocale(citrixLocale).Execute()
+    resp, r, err := apiClient.HypervisorsAPIsDAAS.HypervisorsTestHypervisorResourcePool(context.Background(), nameOrId, poolId).CitrixCustomerId(citrixCustomerId).CitrixInstanceId(citrixInstanceId).UserAgent(userAgent).Authorization(authorization).CitrixTransactionId(citrixTransactionId).Accept(accept).CitrixLocale(citrixLocale).Async(async).Execute()
     if err != nil {
         fmt.Fprintf(os.Stderr, "Error when calling `HypervisorsAPIsDAAS.HypervisorsTestHypervisorResourcePool``: %v\n", err)
         fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)